yangzhangs/docker_related_papers/README.md

 # Docker related papers
-A list of of academic papers related to Docker containers & Docker Hub
+A list of of academic papers related to Docker containers & Docker Hub.

 ## 2020
 * *A Dataset of Dockerfiles.*